StackVista/stackpack-autosync/CONTRIBUTING.md

-# Contributing to StackState SAP StackPack
+# Contributing to StackState Custom Synchronization StackPack

 First of all, thanks for contributing!